Akuli/porcupine/docs/index.rst

 If you write a nice plugin, please share it with me!
 I'm interested to see what you have made.
-Just create a pull request on GitHub and we can add your plugin to the :source:`plugins` or :source:`more_plugins` directory.
+Just create a pull request on GitHub and we can add your plugin to the :source:`porcupine/plugins` or :source:`more_plugins` directory.

 The Tutorial